-Bringing your non-EEA spouse or non-EEA civil partner home to Ireland
+Bringing your non-EEA spouse or civil partner home to Ireland

-If you are returning to Ireland from outside the EEA with your non-EEA spouse or Non-EEA civil partner, your spouse or civil partner must get permission from the Irish National Immigration Service (INIS) to live with you in Ireland.
+If you are returning to Ireland with your non-EEA spouse or non-EEA civil partner, your spouse or civil partner must get permission from the Irish Immigration Service Delivery (ISD) to live with you in Ireland.

-This is a step-by-step guide to the immigration process for your Non-EEA spouse or Non-EEA civil partner.
-We also have a step by step guide if you are returning with your Non-EEA de-facto partner.
+This page is a step-by-step guide to the immigration process for your non-EEA spouse or civil partner.
+We also have a step by step guide if you are returning with your non-EEA de-facto partner.

 Step 1: Check if your partner needs a visa to enter Ireland

 If your spouse or civil partner is a citizen of a non-EEA country, they may need to apply for a visa before they can travel to Ireland .
-You can use the INIS website to check if they need a visa.
+You can use the ISD website to check if they need a visa (pdf).

 All citizens of non-EEA countries, whether they need a visa or not, must go through border control at point of entry (which is usually the airport) when they arrive in Ireland.
 At border control an immigration officer examines your spouse’s or civil partner’s documents.
 The immigration officer will then decide if your spouse or civil partner is allowed to enter the country.